Extrememist/dogecoin-python/README.rst

 Pypi / Cheeseshop
 ==================

-It is possible to install the package through Pypi (cheeseshop), see http://pypi.python.org/pypi?:action=display&name=dogecoin-python
+It is possible to install the package through Pypi (cheeseshop), see http://pypi.python.org/pypi?:action=display&name=bitbean-python
 ::
- $ pip install dogecoin-python
+ $ pip install bitbean-python
  # if not working, try
- $ pip install --pre dogecoin-python
+ $ pip install --pre bitbean-python

-Connection to dogecoin-qt
+Connection to bitbean-qt
 =========================

-If you want to connect to dogecoin-qt, add server=1 in your dogecoin.conf
+If you want to connect to bitbean-qt, add server=1 in your bitbean.conf
 ::

- rpcuser=dogecoinrpc
+ rpcuser=bitbeanrpc
  rpcpassword=A RANDOM GENERATED PASSWORD server=1